hs1122349/Insurance-in-Africa/fanaf-cima-insurance-market-africa/README.md

 values, so this repo reports only the one confirmed total, 203 member companies, and does not guess at the breakdown.

-## AI use disclosure

-AI helped build the structure of this repo, including the module layout, test scaffolding, and README.
-The market data, project figures, and organization facts come directly from the World Bank GIIF report and the two cited websites.
-Review the source report and sites yourself before citing any of these figures elsewhere.
-This project is a coding and reporting exercise, not a market research deliverable, and nothing here should stand in for the original report or a professional actuarial review.

 ## License